Torino FC: Return to Europe

 The following season was also negative, and marked by the alternation on the bench of managers Marco Giampaolo and Davide Nicola.
 Torino managed only to achieve safety from relegation on the penultimate round of the season with a 0–0 draw away against Lazio.
 The following season saw the arrival of Ivan Jurić on the bench, who guided the club to a tenth-place finish.
 The following season saw Torino finish again in tenth-place, missing out on qualification to the UEFA Conference League by 3 points.
 In the following season, the team finished ninth-place in the standings, failing to qualify for the Conference League due to Fiorentina's defeat in the final of the Conference League.
 Ivan Jurić departed the club at the end of the season after 3 years and was replaced by Paolo Vanoli.
+Under Vanoli, the club made big signings in the summer, such as Duván Zapata and Saúl Coco.
+But despite the efforts, Torino finished 11th and got eliminated in the second round of the Coppa Italia by relegation candidates Empoli.
+Thus, Vanoli got sacked for 2025-26 and replaced by Marco Baroni.
+Still the club barely had succeeded, with Baroni being also sacked.
+At the end, Torino finished 12th under Roberto D'Aversa, but nevertheless reached the quarterfinals of the Coppa Italia.